-How a Leading Global Private Equity Firm Went From Zero Approvals to a Secure AI Agent Program In Weeks, not Months
+How a Leading Global Private Equity Firm Went From Blocking AI Agents to a Secure Enterprise Program in Days, Not Months

 Company Background

-With strict regulatory obligations, client data privacy requirements and complex compliance mandates, the firm needed a way to say yes to AI without flying blind, in order to secure a competitive advantage.
+With strict regulatory obligations, client data privacy requirements and complex compliance mandates, the firm needed a way to say yes to agents without flying blind.

-The security engineer responsible for making that happen is a CISSP with over a decade of infrastructure and security experience, who is focused specifically on AI agent security in the organization,
+The security engineer responsible for making that happen has over a decade of infrastructure and security experience, and manages AI agent security along with multiple other security programs.

 The Challenges

 Before Geordie, the firm had taken the only approach that felt defensible given the tools available: lock everything down.
-No Copilot.
-No Claude.
-No AI tooling of any kind approved for production use.
-A single internal hackathon had shown what was possible — automated client memo workflows, productivity gains across administrative functions — but there was no safe path to scaling those experiments.
+No AI agent tooling of any kind approved for production use.
+A single internal hackathon had shown what was possible, using agents for automated client memo workflows and productivity gains across administrative functions, but there was no safe path to scaling those experiments.

-• No visibility into the agent environment: No inventory of what was running, which models were being called or what tools were being used inside development environments
+No inventory of what was running, which models were being called or what tools were being used inside development environments.

-• No audit trail for AI approvals: No way to provide leadership with documented evidence of oversight when approving new tools
+No way to provide leadership with documented evidence of oversight when approving new tools.

-• Active compliance exposure: Requirements under financial services regulations and client contracts around data handling, privacy and AI governance that could not be met without visibility
+Requirements under financial services regulations and client contracts around data handling, privacy and AI agent governance that could not be met without visibility.

-• Speed of AI adoption outpacing governance: Competitors were moving ahead while the firm waited; they needed a path to approve AI agents in weeks rather than months
+Competitors were moving ahead while the firm waited; they needed a path to approve AI agents in days rather than months.

-• No solution built for the agent-specific problem: Existing tools either required SSL inspection that conflicted with existing VPN infrastructure, installed persistent agents on machines or focused on LLM-level monitoring rather than agent behaviour
+Existing tools either required SSL inspection that conflicted with existing VPN infrastructure, installed persistent agents on machines or focused on LLM-level monitoring rather than agent behavior.

 Requirements

-Meaningful results were needed in days, not months
+- Fast time to value, with meaningful results in days, not months

 Why Geordie